sagism/azc/README.md

 # Installation

-    clone the repository
-    install dependencies: `pip install -r requirements.txt`
-    install the package: `pip install .`

-    Later, when the package will be available on PyPI, you will be able to install it via pip:
     `pip install azc`

 # Running

-    ```bash
     % azc
-    > how tall is the eifel tower?
-    openai:gpt-4o-mini: The Eiffel Tower is approximately 1,083 feet (330 meters) tall, including its antennas.
-The structure itself, without antennas, is about 1,063 feet (324 meters).
+    azc> how tall is the eifel tower? openai:gpt-4o-mini: The Eiffel Tower is approximately 1,083 feet (330 meters) tall, including its antennas.
+The structure itself, without antennas, is about 1,063 feet (324 meters). azc> q
-    > q
     Bye!
     %

     You can specify the first prompt as a command-line argument:

-    % azc "what is the capital of the moon?"
-    gpt-4o-mini: The capital of the moon is called "New Moon".
+    % azc "what is the capital of the moon?" openai:gpt-4o-mini: The capital of the moon is called "New Moon". azc>
-    >
-    ```

 # Commands